 As authorized by La.
-Code of Crim.
+Code Crim.
 Proc. art.
 788, a system of simultaneous exercise of peremptory challenges is hereby adopted for those district courts shown in Appendix 18.
 At the conclusion of the examination of prospective jurors as provided in La.
-Code of Crim.
+Code Crim.
 Proc. art.
-786, those prospective jurors who have not been excused for cause shall be tendered to the state and the defendant or defendants for simultaneous exercise of peremptory challenge in writing.
-State and defense challenges of same prospective juror(s), will be considered an exercise of a challenge by both the state and the defense.
+786, those prospective jurors who have not been excused for cause shall be tendered to the State and the defendant(s) for simultaneous exercise of peremptory challenges in writing.
+State and defense challenges of the same prospective juror(s) will be considered an exercise of a challenge by both the State and the defense.

-Chapter 20 WITHDRAWAL AS COUNSEL OF RECORD
+CHAPTER 20 WITHDRAWAL AS COUNSEL OF RECORD